 My fee for individual psychotherapy is $130 for a 50-minute session.
 I charge $180 for an 80-minute initial evaluation session and the same amount for an 80-minute extended session.
 I do not accept insurance but will accept clients on a sliding scale or a reduced fee when needed.
 Nearly all my clients prefer to pay with a credit card, using my online system, which you will access from the Client Portal.
 I also will accept cash or check at the time of your appointment.
-I will charge $25 for to cover bank fees for a returned check I do not take insurance.
+I do not take insurance.
 In the eventuality of my communication with another provider or person/clinic for whom you have given Authorization for Release of Information, you will be charged at the hourly rate of $130 for time exceeding 15 minutes.

 Appointments – Psychotherapy

 The initial intake session is 80 minutes.
 All other appointments are 50-minute hours.
 I prefer to make most appointments in person, but when appropriate, I can make an appointment with you by phone or email.
 If you need to cancel or reschedule an appointment, I require that you give me 24-hour advance notice.
 You will be charged for the full hour if you fail to make your appointment without 24-hour advance notice.
 If you are late for an appointment, we will meet for the time remaining of the scheduled 50-minute session; and you will be charged for the full 50-minute or 80 minute session.

 I use a paperless management system.
 Prior to your initial visit, I will email two forms (see below) through Client Portal for you to read and e-sign.
 I will review the highlights of these statements and respond to your questions about them in our first session.